The FRC will continue to update these FAQs in response to queries. If you have more questions about the Code, please contact us at email@example.com

 How do we apply to become a signatory?

 In order to become a signatory, organisations will have to submit an annual Stewardship Report (the Report) to the FRC explaining how they have applied the Code over a 12-month period.
-The Report must be reviewed and approved by the applicant’s governing body, and signed by the chair, chief executive or chief investment officer.
+Reports must be reviewed and approved by the applicant's governing body, and signed by the chair, chief executive or chief investment officer.

 The FRC will evaluate Reports and those that meet the reporting expectations will be listed as signatories to the Code.
 Once the applicant has been accepted as a Code signatory and the Report is approved by the FRC, the Report will be a public document and must be made available on the signatory’s website.
+The applicant may then use the Stewardship Code signatory logo.

 Our UK business is a separate legal entity within a global organisation.
 Which should apply?